BGoldenberg161/Emulsio/README.md

 In an attempt to keep my app user friendly, I wanted to keep is simple.
 Each page will have a similar look while requested the required information.
 The app obviously evolved over time while in development, but the finished product is not too far off of the initial plan, and the only changes were improvements!
 ____
+## Structure
+I kept my code as clean as possible without using controllers.
+I didn't need a crazy amount of get, put, and delete routes for Emulsio, so I just organized the 3 route files I created as follows.
+Anything specific to a user is in the profile route, anything only related to API data is in the show route, and all authorization is contained within the auth route.
+Using controllers would only have over complicated things.

 ## Blockers
+### Pagination
 Throughout the duration of the project there were, and always will be, things that slow the process.
 One of my stretch goals was to implement pagintion.
 Because I am using a API with daily query limits, I wanted to limit the amount of data I was pulling with each axios call.
 This way I am saving on API points and only pulling in extra information if asked for by the user.
 In the instance where the first ten results didn't satisfy the user, the pagination allows for the next ten results to be seen.

 ``` html